 There are many different types of piano out there.
-The first step towards successfully moving one is to figure out which type it is, how heavy it is, and how many people will be needed.
+The first step towards successfully moving one is to figure out which type it is, how much the piano weighs, and how many people will be needed.
 The small upright piano might weigh less than 300lbs where a large concert grand can be more than 1000lbs.

 From there we move up a level in complexity.